amcgallian/M-TEMP/README.md

-# M-Temp Data Processing and Analysis Program
+# M-TEMP Data Processing and Analysis Program

 ## Overview

-The **M-Temp Data Processing Module** is a Python script designed to handle and process M-Temp data efficiently.
+The **M-TEMP Data Processing And Analysis Programe Module** is a Python script designed to handle and process data from the University of Chicago mobile temperature measurement system (M-TEMP) efficiently.
 This module provides a suite of functions for loading, cleaning, converting, and visualizing temperature, IR/RH, and GPS data.
 It is intended to be interacted with at the command line through the `main.py` script.

 ## Table of Contents